LeeCampbell/IntroToRx/content/01_WhyRx.md

 ## Why Rx?

 Users want timely information.
 If you're waiting for a parcel to arrive, live reports of the delivery van's progress give you more freedom than a suspect 2 hour delivery window.
 Financial applications depend on continuous streams of up-to-date data.
 We expect our phones and computers to provide us with all sorts of important notifications.
-And some applications simply can't work without live information—online collaboration tools and multiplayer games absolutely depend on the rapid distribution and delivery of data.
+And some applications simply can't work without live information.
+Online collaboration tools and multiplayer games absolutely depend on the rapid distribution and delivery of data.

 In short, our systems need to react when interesting things happen.